ThilinaHewagama/FolderAnalyzer/README.md

 2. Click "Add Folders" to select folders
 3. Grant permission when prompted
 4. View folder sizes and file details
+   - Files are automatically sorted by size (largest first)
+   - Each file shows its full path and size in a readable format
 5. Remove folders using the 'X' button

 ## Development